 The easiest way to configure the system via user-data is the Cloud-config syntax described below.

-In VyOS, by default, enabled only two modules:
+In VyOS, by default, enables only two modules:

 write_files- this module allows to insert any files into the filesystem before the first boot, for example, pre-generated encryption keys, certificates, or even a whole